joe-elmoufak/SoEnergy/README.md

 I left a thread sleep in one of the classes.
 Need to remove and replace with a wait condition.

 More asseertions.
 Eg when initially selecitng the product...
 I could store the name and price in a var and check that it matches up with the name and price in shown in the basket (more assertions like this would be good)

+Add a switch in the command line to choose headless or not headless running mode

+Add more Browsers to run the tests with

+Add parallel test run functionality

+Add automatic test rerun for failed tests

+Add nicer reports